 value (on the horizontal axis) and ending at a final $x_6 = x{6j}$ value (on the vertical axis).
-For example, we can expect y to increase by around 2.5 units per unit increase in $x_6$ when $x_6$ increases from -2 to -1, but only
+For example, we can expect y to increase by around 2.5 units per unit increase in x_6 when x_6 increases from -2 to -1, but only 0.5 units when x_6 increases from 0 to 1.
+The graph has constant bands running from lower right to upper left because along these paths $x{6i} + x{6j} = a$ constant and the TPEs for this example are $\hat{\beta}9 + \hat{\beta}{10}(x{6i} + x{6j})$.
+Thus, one way to summarize this graph is to look along 45° lines from lower left to upper right since these all have identical profiles of TPE values.
+These 45° paths represent $x{6j} = x{6i} + k$, where k is a constant, and so the main diagonal represents the limit as $k \to 0$ of the predictive effect of x_6 on y, i.e. the derivative of (13) with respect to x_6 , $(\hat{\beta}9 + 2\hat{\beta}{10}x_6)$.

-0.5 units when $x_6$ increases from 0 to 1.
-The graph has constant bands running from lower right to upper left because along these paths $x{6i} + x{6j} = a$ constant and the ITPEs for this example are $\hat{\beta}9 + \hat{\beta}{10}(x{6i} + x{6j})$ .
-Thus, one way to summarize this graph is to look along 45° lines from lower left to upper right since these all have identical profiles of ITPE values.
-These 45° paths represent $x{6j} = x{6i} + k$ , where k is a constant, and so the main diagonal represents the limit as $k \to 0$ of the predictive effect of $x_6$ on y, i.e. the derivative of (13) with respect to $x_6$ , $(\hat{\beta}9 + 2\hat{\beta}{10}x_6)$ .
+We take an alternative approach in this paper which is to collapse the levelplot across one of the axes (the vertical axis, say), by averaging across the estimated distribution of the x{6j} values using weights representing how likely each transition is.
+This is exactly what the IPE (5) values are, and these can be displayed graphically in a similar manner to that for the predictive effects of x_4 in the lower right graph of Figure 2.

-We take an alternative approach in this paper which is to collapse the levelplot across one of the axes (the vertical axis, say), by averaging across the empirical distribution of the $x{6j}$ values.
-This is exactly what the IPE (8) values are, and these can be displayed graphically in the same manner as the predictive effects for $x_4$ in the lower right graph of Figure 2.
-Such a graph is displayed is the upper right of Figure 3, where, as before, the thick black line represents the IPEs, the thin blue lines show posterior variation, and the horizontal red line shows the APE.
+Such a graph is displayed is the upper right of Figure 3, where the IPEs are plotted as light gray circles.
+Since they do not fall along a line as they did for the predictive effects of x_4 in Figure 2, but rather scatter across a range of values between 0 and 2, we find it helpful to smooth these points using the "loess" (Cleveland and Devlin, 1988) function in R. This thick black line in the scatterplot highlights any strong trends in how the IPEs vary with x_6 .
+We can construct thin gray lines similarly to show posterior variation, and, as before, the horizontal red line shows the APE.
 This approach can easily be generalized for more complex models.

-Finally, the PEs for $x_7$ in model (13) vary with the initial and final values of $x_7$ .
-Thus we take the same approach as for $x_6$ and construct a levelplot of the ITPEs (lower left graph of Figure 3) and a lineplot of the APE and IPEs including posterior variation (lower right graph of Figure 3).
-The curved nature of the graphs makes sense because the logarithmic transformation of $x_7$ in the model means that the predictive effect on y of a change in $x_7$ is much larger for low values of $x_7$ than for high values.
+Finally, the PEs for x_7 in model (13) vary with the initial and final values of x_7 .
+Thus we take the same approach as for x_6 and construct a levelplot of the TPEs (lower left graph of Figure 3) and a lineplot of the APE and IPEs including posterior variation (lower right graph of Figure 3).
+The appearance of the graph makes sense because the logarithmic transformation of x_7 in the model means that the predictive effect on y of a change in x_7 is much larger for low values of x_7 than for high values.